danbev/learning-iot/doc/rf.md

 transported as a radio wave it has to be modulated into 30Hz-300GHz frequency without loosing the information that the orignal signal represents.

 ### Frequency Modulation (FM)
 The goal here is similar to AM where we have a signal that we want to send and instead of changing the amplitude we change the frequency.
-For exampl 0 might be represented by a higher frequency (shorter wave lengths), and a 1 by a lower frequency (longer frequency).

 ### Phase Modulation
 This this case a change in phase could be used to indicate 1 and no change could